-Though Udon Thani boasts of having the largest westernized shopping malls and movie theater in the region, there are still places in the city that have retained the Thai cultural heritage.
+Though Udon Thani boasts of having the largest westernized shopping malls and movie theaters in the region, there are still places in the city that have retained the Thai cultural heritage.
 These tourist attractions draw in thousands of visitors every year.
+There are plenty of places to stay in Udon Thani, including hotels and Airbnb vacation rentals.
 Aside from enjoying its warm savannah climate, you may want to see the following tourist sites listed below and try a few things that can only be found in Udon Thani.

 1. Phu Phrabat Historical Park